 7. Victory Banner

-Essentially, this is a symbol of the Buddhist doctrine as a path to overcoming selfish desires and emotions to reach spiritual enlightenment.
+Essentially, this is a sign of the doctrine.
+A path to overcoming selfish desires and emotions to reach spiritual enlightenment.

 8. Eternal or Endless Knot